yeshika06/Ecommerce-Website/README.md

 # 🛒 Ecommerce-Website
-A fully responsive and interactive eCommerce website built using only HTML, CSS, and JavaScript — no frameworks or libraries.
+A fully responsive and interactive eCommerce website built using only HTML, CSS.
 This project demonstrates a complete front-end simulation of an online store, focusing on usability, interactivity, and modern web design principles.

 # 🌟 Features
 ✅ Home Page with banner, featured products, and navigation bar